 Early History of the Chaus family

-Another 365 words (26 lines of text) covering the years 1279, 1327, 1335 and 1500 are included under the topic Early Chaus History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chaus research.
+Another 183 words (13 lines of text) covering the years 1279, 1327, 1335 and 1500 are included under the topic Early Chaus History in all our PDF Extended History products and printed products wherever possible.

 Chaus Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Chaus include Chaston, Chasten, Chasteyn, Chauston, Causton, Chastonne, Chastone, Chastenne, Chastein and many more.